 Section changes require the same authorization as other add/drop transactions.

 The student and the instructor agree on the number of credits the student expects to earn and the student enters the number of credits when registering.
-If the number of credits a student expects to earn changes during the semester, the instructor must report the change to the Office of the Registrar as soon as possible, by memo, class list or grade sheet.
+If the number of credits a student expects to earn changes during the semester, the instructor must report the change to the Office of the Registrar as soon as possible, by email or memo.

 Part-time students must pay the same fee to audit a course as they would pay if they took the course for credit.